Rainbow Raider: Fictional character biography

 As a child, Roy G. Bivolo always dreamed of a career as an artist, a lofty goal considering he was completely colorblind.
 He would often paint what he thought were beautiful pieces of art, and indeed showed great technical skill only to be told that it was made up of clashing colors.
-His father, an optometrist and genius in optical technology, swore he would find a cure for his son's disorder.
-Due to failing health, he was unable to complete his product, but instead created a sophisticated pair of goggles that would allow Roy to create beams of solid rainbow-colored light.
-On his death-bed, his father presents him with this gift, and it was not long before Roy found a sinister use for it.
+His father, an optometrist, attempts to cure Roy's condition and creates sophisticated goggles that can produce rainbow light beams.